xpack/arm-linux-files/README.md

 In QEMU it is also possible to use Ctrl-A C, which will bring the QEMU prompt, and issue the `system_powerdown` command.

+## Comments

+Although running a virtual machine sacrifices some performance, QEMU is resonably fast, and for experimenting and even running some build scripts, it is acceptable.